TokamakUI/Tokamak/README.md

 ### Components

-A component is a type, which describes how to render given `Props` and `Children` on screen:
+`Component` is a type, which describes how to render given `Props` and `Children` on screen:

 ```swift